IcarusWebservices/Icarus-Styleguide/php/README.md

 ## Indentation
 - For PHP use an indentation of 4 spaces
     > Four spaces makes the code more readable.
 It allows you and your co-developers to more easily see what parts of the code are within different blocks, that being if-statements, functions, classes and more.
+- HTML within PHP should also use an indentation of 4 spaces, as is highlighted within the HTML styleguide.